-Every student who participates in our Leadership Development Program reaches different outcomes—which is by design.
-Our program is intended to provide a process that can be tailored to your personal style and goals.
+Every student who participates in our Leadership Development Program (LDP) reaches different outcomes—which is by design.
+Our program is intended to provide a process that can be tailored to your unique personal needs and goals.
 Here are actual examples of what student outcomes can look like:

 I totally stress myself out.
-As part of the Leadership Development Program, I spent my first year learning how to manage my stress level better and building techniques to help me manage through the stress.
-With the help of the Leadership Development Program and my shared approach group, I learned that there were three things I always had to do each week in order to help me better manage my stress–exercise, do something social with people outside of Owen and getting what’s in my head out on paper.
-I also gained insight into my “tells” or warning signs that my stress levels were elevating so that I could be more proactive versus reactive in how I manage my stress, which I continued to do throughout my second year and am now doing as I start my new job.
+As part of LDP, I spent my first year learning how to manage my stress level better and building techniques to help me manage through the stress.
+With the help of the Leadership Development Program and my shared approach group, I learned there were three things I always had to do each week to help me better manage my stress–exercise, do something social with people outside of Owen, and get what’s in my head out on paper.
+I also gained insight into my “tells” or warning signs that my stress levels were elevating, so I could be more proactive versus reactive in how I manage my stress.
+I continued to do this throughout my second year and am now doing it as I start my new job.